 The Woodland Christmas theme is timeless, bringing nature indoors with fresh greenery and garlands winding through each room.
 Earthly tonalities, blush and browns dominate the color palette.
 This year is all about creating a natural and organic look.

 In order to capture the most breath-taking imagery of winter within your homes, no more than three different colours should be integrated into the space.
 Opt for rustic elements like wicker wreaths and wooden holiday signage.
 Textured fabrics and decorative throw pillows will add softness and elevate the overall luxe effect.
 For added sparkle, drape some festive green garland across the handrail of a staircase, and anchor it down with some glittering ornaments.

 The collection of woodland ornaments will no doubt infuse all the wonderment of an enchanting winter forest into your home, whilst the flocked foliage, crisp white tones and metallic accents embody the glistening of falling snow.
-You can also depict a fresh snowfall by placing a sheepskin rug below your Christmas tree!
+You can also depict a fresh snowfall by placing these traditional antique rugs below your Christmas tree!

 The exquisite tablescape featured in this theme captures the elegance of the season with fresh evergreen garlands, wood stump chargers, crisp white linens, and pine cones.
 This chic, organic look is wintry perfection.

 This theme features a touch of nostalgia and a dash of cheer as you reminisce Christmas past with vintage inspired décor.
 In order to accomplish an effortless, old-world Christmas look, you must turn everyday vintage finds like these vintage rugs into holiday décor standouts.
 There is no need to repurchase your christmas decorations every year.